 Research shows that athletes reap the biggest benefits when they engage in neuromuscular training for 20 minutes at least twice a week and receive verbal feedback on their performance from a coach or trainer.

 Performing neuromuscular training as part of warm-ups or scheduled team practices may be enough for some young female athletes, especially those who only plan to play recreationally.
 Those who plan to play competitively in high school, college, or beyond may benefit from sessions with a physical therapist.
-Training can be done either one-on-one or as part of a group, says Dr. Matzkin.
+Mass General Brigham Women’s Sports Medicine Program and the Center for Sports Performance and Research (CSPAR) offers preventative training for female athletes, including an individual assessment and tailored training plan.